mike-brown-angi/version-checker-test/README.md

 Nice.
 At this point, we've packaged the services into easily deployable images.
 If you've been following along with this, taking it step by step, congratulations!
 You're in the home stretch.

 ## Part 8: Deploying the Example Services ##
-The last step of this would be to come up with the pieces to deploy the services into our kubernetes cluster.
-We've been using helm charts to deploy everything else, I'm going to continue that here.
+The last step of this is to come up with the pieces to deploy the services into our Kubernetes cluster.
+We've been using helm charts to deploy everything else; I'm going to continue that here.
 To be able to do that, the charts should be pulled from a chart repository.
 I've set one up in a GitHub repository by using [this tutorial](https://harness.io/blog/helm-chart-repo/) and put a simple Helm chart for each of the services in there.
 If you're curious to have a look, it's location is listed in ./repos/mdbdba.yaml.

 The ./releases/producer and ./releases/consumer directories have the definition for the two services.
 Once flux deployed the services, they can be tested by forwarding each of their ports:
 ```shell